tefra/posto/README.md

 # posto

-Post something, I will store it somewhere for sure!.
+Post something, I will send it somewhere for sure!

 # Clone Repo